KP449 (Middle Roman Pontic Platter) [permalink]

 Description

-Very fine fabric fired to consistent pale brownish-red.
-Uncommon small, dark, angular bits, many visible flattened on underside; rare tiny dark bits visible in break; micaceous.
-Slip is slightly darker and redder than fabric where best preserved, though distinctly lighter and more brown than typical LRC ware.
-In its original state slip was very well smoothed.
-Underside is essentially plain with brush marks.
-Central or southern Greek?
+Pale brownish red, consistently fired.
+Very fine, hard fabric with smooth break.
+Uncommon small, dark, angular bits, many visible flattened on underside; rare tiny dark bits visible in break; faintly golden micaceous.
+Slip is slightly darker and redder than fabric where best preserved; thin, even, matte.
+Slip was very well smoothed; underside is essentially plain with brush marks.

 One sherd preserving ca. 5% of base and small part of lower wall.
 Slip is worn on interior but preserves original well-smoothed surface in patches.
 Slight chipping around edges; somewhat worn breaks; wide areas of thin, patchy brownish white encrustation.